 Of those 18-29, nearly seven in ten believe wildfire is a serious threat to people living in their community (66%), the highest level of concern among all age groups.

-When it comes to concerns around wildfire to Oregon in general, there is much more alignment among Oregonians of all ages that it is a serious threat (88-96%) (Q1C).
+When it comes to concerns around Oregon wildfires in general, there is much more alignment among Oregonians of all ages that it is a serious threat (88-96%) (Q1C).

 There is agreement among all age groups that Oregon will likely experience an increase in the number of wildfires over the next ten years (83-92%) (Q3A).